Windastella/adonis-electron/README.md

-# Adonis fullstack application
+# Adonis Electron fullstack application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack boilerplate for AdonisJs with Electron, it comes pre-configured with.

 1. Bodyparser
 2. Session